roshan/ben-mini.github.io/_posts/2024-09-14-building-firstmover.md

 ---
 layout: single
 title:  "Building FirstMover"
-subtitle: "FirstMover is an app that gets you StreetEasy notifications before anyone else"
+subtitle: "FirstMover is an app that gets you StreetEasy notifications before anyone else."
 date:   2024-09-14
 ---